open-telemetry/opamp-spec/specification.md

 message depends on how the sequence is triggered.

-For example the AgentToServer message may be the initiating message sent by the Agent when the Agent connects to the Server for the first time.
-The AgentToServer message may also be sent by the Agent in response to the Server making a remote configuration offer to the Agent and Agent reporting that it accepted the configuration.
+For example the AgentToServer message may be the initiating message sent by the Client when the Client connects to the Server for the first time.
+The AgentToServer message may also be sent by the Client in response to the Server making a remote configuration offer to the Agent and Agent reporting that it accepted the configuration.